@ AAAI 2025

 • Short papers: 5 pages excluding references.

-• Extended abstracts: 2 pages exclusing references.
-Non archival. can be previously published papers or work in progress.
+• Extended abstracts: 2 pages excluding references.
+Non-archival, can be previously published papers or work in progress.

 • All papers must be submitted via our EasyChair submission page.